owlbarn/owl_ode/README.md

            |> Owl.Mat.of_arrays in
    Owl.Mat.(a *@ x)

-(* temporal specification *)
+(* temporal specification:
-(* construct a record using the constructor T1 and includes information of start time, duration, and step size.*) let tspec = Owl_ode.Types.(T1 {t0 = 0.; duration = 2.; dt=1E-3})
+   construct a record using the constructor T1 and includes information of start time, duration, and step size.*) let tspec = Owl_ode.Types.(T1 {t0 = 0.; duration = 2.; dt=1E-3})

 (* initial state of the system *)